Program Description

 - develop hands-on Python programming skills on data analytics and ML;

-- develop the ability to implement mathematical formula with Python;
+- develop the ability to implement mathematical formula/flowchart with Python;

-- develop skills on public presentation and technical writing.
+- develop public presentation and technical writing skills.

-The statistical and programming skills can bedirectly applied tothe students’ own majors.
-This project will also demonstrate the application and importance of mathematics in real life, hence help students understand the necessityof their future mathematical courses.
-This experience willbe a good reference for students’ career planning.
+This project will demonstrate the application and importance of mathematics in real life, hence helping students understand the necessity of their future mathematical courses.
+This experience will also inspire students’ interests in STEM and will be a good reference for students’ career planning.

 -